 Master of Engineering in Systems Engineering Program

 The Department of Industrial Engineering at Clemson University collaborates with departments across the College of Engineering, Computing, and Applied Sciences to offer students interdisciplinary degree programs in Systems Engineering.
-This program offers a Master of Engineering in Systems Engineering (MENG SYSE) and a Graduate Certificate in Systems Engineering (SYSE).
+This program offers a Master of Engineering in Systems Engineering (MENG SYSE) and a Graduate Certificate in Systems Engineering.
 Students need to successfully complete 10 courses (30 credits) for the MENG SYSE.
 Please see the MENG SYSE CURRICULUM SECTION for a detailed schedule of courses.
-An added advantage to this program is that students completing the first four courses will attain the Graduate Certificate in SYSE.
+An added advantage to this program is that students completing the first four courses will attain the Graduate Certificate.

 The MENG SYSE is a non-thesis graduate program designed to prepare students for careers in industry.
 Courses cover an array of topics essential to be successful in the evaluation, design, and administration of various engineering systems.
-They include foundational theories of systems engineering, engineering optimization, model-based systems engineering under risk, human-computer systems, and key aspects of project and quality management applicable to complex systems.
+They include foundational theories of systems engineering, engineering optimization, model-based systems engineering, and key aspects of project and quality management applicable to complex systems.
 The program also has two semesters dedicated to completing a capstone project.
-The final semester is designed to be residential and aims to plan and implement the capstone topic.
+The program is fully online without any residential requirement.
 Many students working in industry can complete their capstone project with their employer, a return on investment for employer-tuition assistance or a path forward in their corporation.

 CONTACT: For additional information, please contact SYSE at Clemson.